kevinmiles/hackscribble-ferro-hardware/README.md

 Hackscribble FRAM Hardware
 ==========================

-#### *PCB designs for connecting Fujitsu MB85RS Ferroelectric memory (FRAM) to Arduino.*
+#### *PCB designs for connecting Fujitsu MB85RS Ferroelectric memory (FRAM) to Arduino and LPCXpresso boards.*

 Created on 20 April 2014 by Ray Benitez
-Last modified on 5 November 2014 by Ray Benitez
+Last modified on 1 December 2014 by Ray Benitez

 These hardware designs are licensed by Ray Benitez under the Creative Commons Attribution-Sharealike 4.0 International License.